On this page

 When an individual behaves unreasonably in their dealings with staff, it can compromise their ability to respond to a complaint.

 The department will act to manage any conduct that negatively and unreasonably affects the ability of staff to perform their role in a safe environment.
-This includes all staff in schools, preschools, the Customer Feedback Unit (CFU) and the broader education department.
+This includes all staff in schools, preschools, the Customer Feedback Team and the broader education department.

 Unreasonable behaviour can be separated into 5 categories of conduct: